Top Three Things to Ask Your Budtender

 What are you loving right now?

 A pot shop isn’t a 7-11, with a static range of inventory.
 Fresh flower arrives every day, new edibles companies and products pop up every other week and the line of concentrates routinely shifts.
-Let her begin with the flower, because (see above) she will be geeked-out over the buds and thrilled to report that the OG Malawi is MADE for a day of playing in the California sun.
-Then she will pivot to the tin of THC/CBD pastilles that come in 5 milligram doses — perfect for a microdosing kind of evening.
-Then she will go off about the line of vape cartridges that offer single-origin strains that are grown using dry-farming methods and are C02 extracted and distilled.
+Let her begin with the flower, because (see above) she will be geeked-out over the buds and thrilled to report that the Blue Dream is MADE for a day of playing in the California sun.
+Then she will pivot to the tin of Chocolate covered blueberries that come in 5 milligram doses — perfect for a microdosing kind of evening.
+Then she will go off about the line of vape cartridges that are C02 extracted and distilled and made for occasion based need states.
 And instead of having to make a decision, maybe you just try one of each.
 Good budtenders are discriminating — when you ask, What are you loving? she shouldn’t answer, Everything.
 Follow the budtenders lead and try one of her favorite things.

 3rd Thing to Ask Your Budtender